bregman-arie/devops-exercises/topics/gcp/README.md

 <details>
 <summary>Tell me what do you know about GCP networking</summary><br><b>

 Virtual Private Cloud(VPC) network is a virtual version of physical network, implemented in Google's internal Network.
-VPC is a gloabal resource in GCP.
+VPC is a global resource in GCP.
 Subnetworks(subnets) are regional resources, ie., subnets can be created withinin regions.

 VPC are created in 2 modes,